ThunderFly-aerospace/TFCAB01/README.md

 # TFCAB01
 TFCABxxyy01 are silicone cables for PixHawk based drones.
 Cables are from booth side equipted with JST-GH plastic endings.
 Cables are designed and manufactured to have increased restistance to electromagnetic interference and cross-talk.

+## Where I can buy them?
+Cables can be purchased online from Thunderfly Tindie store.
+Links to individual variants can be found in the following list.

 ## List of ThunderFly cables